Nebula-hue-cmd/carbonx-api-bridge/README.md

 # CarbonX API Bridge

+API Bridge made specifically for Lumen External.
+(Fork it to modify it as you please.
+Was made with a mix of human and AI).

 A **Bring-Your-Own-Key** (BYOK) HTTP API bridge for LLMs, **for Windows**.
 Clients (Lumen scripts, editors, consoles) talk to one stable JSON API; the bridge handles auth, rate limits, and provider routing for OpenAI, Anthropic,